 Locals would visit some cenotes to pray, but human sacrifices were never made in Homun.
 In some Homun cenotes, you can see Ancient Mayan markings and handprints on the walls.

 The Homun cenotes are, without hesitation, among the best places to visit in the Yucatan.
+You can visit them as part of a wider Yucatan itinerary or on a day trip from Merida.
 When you arrive in the town, you will see an abundance of tour guides and TukTuk/Moto Taxi drivers offering you a tour.

 They charge 200 pesos ($10) for a tour of 4-5 cenotes.
 Even if you are driving, this is a pretty good thing to do.

 Not only do you support the local people, but having a Homun resident on hand means that you have someone to ask for more information about the various cenotes you visit, what they were used for, etc. Indeed, most people in Homun are of Mayan descent.

 Equally, if you don’t feel like scouring around the internet looking for the best Homun cenotes, or the list enclosed here seems overwhelming, you can simply tell your guide what sort of place you are looking for and they will find one accordingly.
 For instance, if you are not a strong swimmer, you can ask for them to take you to a cenote that does not have deep water.